niiknow/ajenticp/README.md

 2. Install *apt-show-versions* and force update to prevent Ajenti dependency errors.
 3. Add phpMyAdmin of course.
 4. If nodejs not exists, use apt-get to install default nodejs.
 You can easily apt-get remove and/or reinstall from a different source later.
-5. Install plugins: nginx mysql php5.6-fpm php7.0-fpm mail nodejs python-gunicorn ruby-unicorn.
+5. Install plugins: nginx mysql/MariaDB php5.6-fpm php7.0-fpm mail nodejs python-gunicorn ruby-unicorn.

 That should be enough for you to start your website hosting.
 MySql is included for convienence, but it's best to host mysql on a separate container.